WebAssembly/spec/spectec/test-prose/TEST.md

 - the packed type packtype is valid.

 Storagetype_ok
-- the storage type storagetype_u0 is valid if and only if:
+- the storage type storagetype_u0 is valid if:
   - Either:
     - storagetype_u0 is valtype.
     - the value type valtype is valid.